 At Child360, we know that early learning policy and advocacy efforts are most effective when informed by the perspectives of practitioners and by data on the needs of the field.
 In Fall 2017, we surveyed a multitude of Los Angeles-based ECE providers and district administrators about how recent state policy and budget changes have impacted their programs, which strategies have proven effective in building strong relationships with families, and what challenges ECE programs and staff are currently facing.
 Our policy report analyzes the information obtained from over 100 early learning practitioners, identifies policy and budget implications, and provides recommendations for future research.
 We hope that the report will help early learning advocates and policymakers in their efforts to elevate the early care and education field.

 Child360 co-hosts and co-sponsors candidate forums in order to provide the public with an opportunity to learn about the views and policy positions of candidates for local, state and national office.
-Most recently, Child360 served as a co-sponsor of two forums featuring candidates for California’s gubernatorial race.
+Most recently, Child360 co-hosted a forum in partnership with Cal State Northridge (CSUN) and Pacoima Beautiful, which featured candidates for California’s thirty-ninth assembly district.
+Attended by over fifty community members, the forum highlighted the professional experiences of the candidates, as well as their plans and priorities on topics ranging from early learning to homelessness.
+In October 2017, Child360 also served as a co-sponsor of two forums featuring candidates for California’s gubernatorial race.
 Hosted by the Advancement Project, the first candidate forum featured State Treasurer John Chiang and former California State Superintendent of Public Instruction Delaine Eastin.
 The second forum featured California Lieutenant Governor Gavin Newsom and former Los Angeles Mayor Antonio Villaraigosa.
-The forums highlighted the professional experiences of the candidates, as well as their policy positions on topics ranging from charter schools to universal preschool.
-They also required the candidates to go on the record regarding key early learning and K-12 issues.

 Early Learning Site Visits for Legislators

-Child360 regularly orchestrates early learning site visits for legislators to showcase the work of local providers and Child360 coaches, to educate legislators about the components of high-quality early learning programs and to discuss policy priorities.
-During these visits, legislators speak with administrators, teachers, parents and Child360 coaches, tour the facilities and observe high-quality early learning programs in action.
-Child360 recently partnered with First 5 LA, Crystal Stairs, Council for a Strong America, Long Beach Unified School District and Duarte Unified School District to orchestrate site visits for State Senator Anthony Portantino, State Assemblymember Mike Gipson and candidate for State Superintendent of Public Instruction Marshall Tuck.
-We also orchestrated an early learning site visit for State Assemblymember Patrick O’Donnell at Long Beach Day Nursery – East Branch.
+Child360 regularly orchestrates early learning site visits for legislators to educate them about the components of high-quality early learning programs, to discuss policy priorities, and to showcase the work of local providers and Child360 coaches.
+During these visits, legislators speak with administrators, teachers, parents and Child360 coaches; tour the facilities, and observe high-quality early learning programs in action.
+Child360 recently partnered with Para Los Niños to orchestrate a site visit for seven state legislators from around the country who were visiting Los Angeles for the Legislative Summit of the National Conference of State Legislatures.
+We also recently orchestrated site visits for State Senator Anthony Portantino, State Assemblymembers Laura Friedman, Mike Gipson and Patrick O’Donnell, and candidate for State Superintendent of Public Instruction Marshall Tuck.